 Dish Network's ViP 211 receiver

-tuner allows for viewing of local digital and HD broadcasts (requires separate off-air
+tuner allowed for viewing of local digital and HD broadcasts (requires separate off-air

 Dish Network's top-of-the-line

-receiver is ViP622 DVR has two satellite tuners and added
+receiver was ViP622 DVR with two satellite tuners and added

 features.
 It is an HD/DVR receiver, utilizing